-Thyroid nodules are lumps that can appear in the thyroid gland in the front of the throat.
-Thyroid nodules may not cause any symptoms, but people may sometimes feel a bump in the neck.
-Most are harmless, but some can be cancerous and require treatment.
+Thyroid nodules are lumps that occur in the thyroid gland in the front of the throat.
+There may be no symptoms, but people may feel a bump in the neck.
+Thyroid nodules can be a sign of iodine deficiency and other issues.

 Thyroid nodules develop when thyroid cells build up in the thyroid gland.
 Some people will discover a cyst by feeling it in their neck; however, most people will not know they have a thyroid nodule until a doctor identifies it.

 The thyroid gland produces hormones with various functions, including helping the organs to work properly and to create energy to keep the body warm.
 In some cases, a thyroid nodule may disrupt the normal production of thyroid hormones.

 A nodule can develop for different reasons.
 It may be a cyst or,

 This article looks at the possible causes and types of thyroid nodules, symptoms, diagnosis, and treatment.